 In an age where we are becoming increasingly concerned about bacterial evolution and the effectiveness of antibiotics, there is an on-going need for novel antimicrobial compounds to outwit bacteria and other pathogens.

-A team of researchers from the University of Auckland and Landcare Research have recently shown that several varieties of edible mushrooms, five of which are native and were collected from New Zealand forests and parks, haveand properties.
+A team of researchers from the University of Auckland and Dr Peter Buchanan from Manaaki Whenua – Landcare Research have recently shown that several varieties of edible mushrooms, five of which are native and were collected from New Zealand forests and parks, have antibacterial and antioxidant properties.

-Of the eight varieties tested for their ability tothe growth of five common bacterial strains, one of the most effective proved to be the New Zealand native brown oyster mushroom (Pleurotus australis).
+Of the eight varieties tested for their ability to inhibit the growth of five common bacterial strains, one of the most effective proved to be the New Zealand native brown oyster mushroom (Pleurotus australis).
 The brown oyster mushroom also had the highest antioxidant activity.

 In this study, the researchers used paper disc diffusion and microdilution techniques to measure antibacterial activity.
 They also compared the two techniques to determine which method was superior and determined that the microdilution method was more reliable than the disc diffusion method in detecting antibacterial activity.